NorSC/supervisor-search/_supervisors/abbas-mehrabidavoodabadi.md

   The details of the above project topics will be discussed with the students who are interested in the above-mentioned topics.
 Also, other topics chosen by the students which are matched with my interests (my interests keywords are mentioned in the above responses) will be also considered.
-additional_details_msc: >
+additional_details_msc: A﻿ny student interested in topics related to networks, edge/cloud computing, Internet of Things (IoT), optimisation modeling and algorithm design for problems arisen in networking domain.
-  Anyone interested in topics related to networks, mobile edge/cloud computing, Internet of Things (IoT), optimisation modeling, algorithm design and complexity analysis.
+additional_details_phd: My research interests include optimization and resource allocation for mobile edge/cloud computing based networks, Internet of Things (IoT), scheduling and planning problems in smart grids/microgrids, vehicular edge/fog computing.
 ---